-Our certificated staff teaches curriculum which meets the California State Common Core Standards.
-They are experienced in assessing student progress and in working with students to ensure academic progress.
+Our certificated staff ensure students learn the California State Common Core Standards, with a strong focus on the essential standards.
+They are experienced in assessing student learning and working with students to ensure academic progress.
 The majority of the staff holds advanced degrees in education.
-Teachers are partners with the children and their parents on the child's path to discovery and achievement.
-Shull teachers go above and beyond the call of duty to provide a rich experience for Shull students.
+Teachers partner with students and parents to guide each child to success.
+Shull teachers go above and beyond to provide a rich experience for Shull students.